 In each row, specify the Variable whose value you want to change and the new Value for that variable.
 At run time, the variable assignments occur in the order you specify.

-Column Header Description Variable Variable whose value you want to change.
-Operator The available operators depend on the data type selected for the Variable.
-Value The Variable and Value in the same row must have compatible data types.
+Available in: both Salesforce Classic and Lightning Experience Column Header Description Available in: Essentials, Variable Variable whose value you want to change.
+Professional, Enterprise, Performance, Unlimited Operator The available operators depend on the data type selected for the Variable. and Developer Editions Value The Variable and Value in the same row must have compatible data types.
 Options: Select an existing flow resource, such as a variable, constant, or user input.
 Select CREATE NEW to create a flow resource.

 Manually enter a literal value or merge field.